myork106/ece-218_final_project/README.md

 - motion sensor: initializes, reads, activates, and deactivates the sensor. based on textbook code.

 Hardware and pins connected:
-- servo:
+- servo: PF_8
-- LED1:
+- LED1: D10
-- LED2:
+- LED2: D11
-- Switch1:
+- Switch 1: PE_3
-- Switch2:
+- Switch 2: PF_7
-- Button 1:
+- Button 1: PF_9
-- Button 2:
+- Button 2: PG_1
-- LDR sensor:
+- LDR sensor: A2
-- PIR sensor:
+- PIR sensor: PG_0
-- LCD Display:
+- LCD Display: connected as shown in chapter 6 of textbook
-- Potentiometer:
+- Potentiometer: connected to display, as shown in chapter 6 of textbook

+Tests performed and results:
+- covering the ldr sensor (while in automatic mode): shades close
+- uncovering the ldr sensor (while in automatic mode): shades open
+- moving in front of the pir sensor (while in automatic mode): lights turn on
+- staying still in front of the pir sensor (while in automatic mode): lights turn off
+- covering the ldr sensor (while in manual mode): nothing
+- uncovering the ldr sensor (while in manual mode): nothing
+- moving in front of the pir sensor (while in manual mode): nothing
+- staying still in front of the pir sensor (while in manual mode): nothing
+- switching the lights switch: changes from auto to manual mode or vice versa
+- switching the shades switch: changes from auto to manual mode or vice versa
+- pressing the lights button (while in manual mode): lights toggle between on/off
+- pressing the lights button (while in auto mode): nothing
+- pressing the shades button (while in manual mode): shades toggle between open/closed
+- pressing the shades button (while in auto mode): nothing